Shad-Alam/Voice-Commandline-Linux/README.md

 Description:

 - This is a simple voice command line project for Linux Operating System.
 In this project, I execute linux command by using voice.
 I tested this project on ubuntu 20.04.
+In this project, I tried to show how simple you can control your linux operating system by using your voice command.

 Process:
 1. First need voice.Voice convert into text.